conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 With SASL authentication using OAUTHBEARER, clients authenticate with an identity (the `sub` in the OIDC JWT token) which can be mapped to an external Service Account in the Gateway.
 You can also create a new local Service Account.

 :::note
-Note that if you have configured OAUTHBEARER, the Gateway expect the client to provide a JWT token, and the grant type should be `clientcredentials`.
+If you have configured OAUTHBEARER, the Gateway expects the client to provide a JWT token, and the grant type should be `clientcredentials`.
 :::

 See [how to manage Gateway Service Accounts using SASL_PLAINTEXT.](/gateway/how-to/manage-service-accounts-and-acls/)

-It is the same for SASL_PLAINTEXT and SASL_SSL.
+It is the same for both SASL_PLAINTEXT and SASL_SSL.
 The only difference is that SASL_SSL encrypts the communication, while SASL_PLAINTEXT transmits in plain text.

 [How to configure the client > Gateway connection with SASL.](/gateway/configuration/client-authentication/#sasl_plaintext)

 :::warning DELEGATED & NON-DELEGATED MODES
 With Conduktor Gateway, you can decide **where you'd like the client authentication & authorization to be made**.
 This means that you can either:
-- **Delegate them to the backing Kafka cluster** ([Delegated SASL Authentication](#delegated-sasl-authentication)) - The Gateway forwards the clients credentials to the Kafka cluster to authenticate them and retrieve their ACLs
+- **Delegate them at the backing Kafka cluster** ([Delegated SASL Authentication](#delegated-sasl-authentication)) - The Gateway forwards the clients credentials to the Kafka cluster to authenticate them and retrieve their ACLs
-- **Handle them in the Gateway** (using the supported [Clients Authentication Methods](#client-authentication-methods)) - The Gateway authenticates the clients and manages their ACLs
+- **Handle them at the Gateway** (using the supported [Clients Authentication Methods](#client-authentication-methods)) - The Gateway authenticates the clients and manages their ACLs
 :::

 ### Delegated SASL Authentication